 Bearing in mind the fire safety arrangements in place, the purpose and use of the premises and the overall risk rating of the premises, it is recommended that this risk assessment is reviewed:

 As per A2 Dominion Policy for fire risk assessment review.

 Relevant Fire Safety Information

-Relevant fire safety information, was provided to the assessor about the premises, premises management and fire safety arrangements prior to or during the site inspection.
+Limited information, was provided to the assessor about the premises, premises management or fire safety arrangements prior to or during the site inspection.